3ds-cpe-emed/ws3dx-dotnet/README.md

 This process relies on two main transformation steps.

 - Step 1: **Transformation of the 3DEXPERIENCE Web Services OpenAPI documentation to a neutral UML model** in CAMEO Enterprise Architect.
-The OpenAPI json file of each individual 3DEXPERIENCE web services family is downloaded from the public documentation site and an SDK UML based model is created.
+The OpenAPI json file of each individual 3DEXPERIENCE web services family is downloaded from the public  site and a corresponding SDK UML-based model is created.
 This is done using a custom CAMEO plugin built on purpose.

 - Step 2: **Transformation of the SDK Model into source code**.
 With the help of the same custom CAMEO plugin and some Mustache files the C# sharp code for the data, the services and the tests is generated.
 As explained before currently C# code is created but other languages (e.g. Java) are being investigated.